I’m the first to admit, I’m a

-They are traditionally rounded terracotta pots with a narrow neck.
-Ollas are submerged into the soil, with just the neck protruding.
+Traditionally, ollas are rounded terracotta vessels with a narrow neck.
+They are submerged into the soil, with just the neck protruding.
 Once filled with water, the olla seeps water into the surrounding soil, directly to the roots, right where it is needed.
 Obviously, no water is lost to runoff or evaporation.

 Great idea right?

-But ouch.
-Again!
+Again, ouch!
 While much cheaper than the US sites, Aussie-ollas are still pricy.
 I wouldn’t get much change from $200.00 to get a dozen ollas delivered to my door.

 Fortunately, a much simpler solution showed up in my Pinterest feed.
 It’s one of those things that when you look at it, you feel instantly silly for not thinking of it yourself sooner.